-Equality and Diversity are integral to all our activities and in every aspect of the work that we do.
-We aim to respond to the wide social diversity within the communities in which we operate, and ensure that we fully reflect this in our policies and procedures and through the day-to-day delivery of services.
+Equality and Diversity are integral to all our activities.
+We aim to respond to the wide diversity within the communities in which we operate, and ensure that we fully reflect this in our policies and procedures and through the day-to-day delivery of services.

 Equality and Diversity Working Group

-Our Equality and Diversity Working Group is made up of both customers and staff, who meet once a month.
-The Group manage Paradigm's approach to equality and diversity and support staff and residents in recognising and valuing the diversity of our communities.
+Our Equality and Diversity Working Group is made up of both customers and staff, who meet up to six times a year.
+The Group oversees Paradigm's approach to equality and diversity and supports staff and residents in recognising and valuing the diversity of our communities.

 Faiths and Cultures